yugavar/Algorithms/README.md

 # Algorithms
-Practice repository for Algorithm course.
+Practice repository for design and analysis of algorithms course.